-4. Moreno Valley to Downtown Perris 2nd Track Project (Planning)
+3. Moreno Valley to Downtown Perris 2nd Track Project (Design)

 The PVL exists today as a single-track main line, which constrains rail operations and does not offer long-term growth.
 This project, as proposed, will provide approximately six miles of second main track.
 Partnered with the Moreno Valley / March Field Station Project, this project will provide the PVL with a continuous double track corridor between Control Point (CP) Eastridge and CP Nuevo, a total of about nine miles.
 While there is currently a second track within the RCTC-owned right-of-way that runs parallel to the PVL within the project area, it is comprised of jointed rail, older wood ties, and poor ballast conditions.
-The track is also not currently signalized and is used only for limited freight operations of two to four freight trains per week providing service to the local industries.
-As proposed, the project will begin at a new CP at approximately Milepost (MP) 72.2, with a new higher speed universal turnout to be constructed as part of the Moreno Valley / March Field Station Project.
+The track is also not currently signalized and is used only for limited freight operations of two to four freight trains per week providing service the local industries. proposed, the project will begin at new CP at approximately Milepost (MP) 72.2, with a new higher speed universal turnout to be constructed as part of the Moreno Valley / March Field Station Project.
 The project will then continue with the rehabilitation of the second track south to CP Nuevo (MP 81.4), with the replacement of the existing switch with a higher speed turnout.
-Track rehabilitation will include new concrete cross ties, other track material (OTM), ballast, and continuous welded rail (CWR). will Existina turnouts removed and replaced necessary to maintain freight operations.
+Track rehabilitation will include new concrete cross ties, other track material (OTM), ballast. continuous welded rail (CWR).
+Existing turnouts will be removed and replaced as necessary to maintain freight operations.
 The track will receive a new signal system and be incorporated into the Metrolink PTC network.
-The double track could potentially the Perris continue to Downtown Station to allow for multiple boarding opportunities.
+The double track could potentially continue to the Perris Downtown Station to allow for multiple boarding opportunities.

-Project Status: Project
+Project Status: Design